 How a UTI may cause bloating

-The majority of UTIs involve the lower urinary tract – the bladder and the urethra – and women are more likely to develop a UTI than men, due to the urethra being shorter, so there is less distance between the bladder and the external environment, where the bacteria live.
+The majority of UTI bloating involve the lower urinary tract – the bladder and the urethra – and women are more likely to develop a UTI than men, due to the urethra being shorter, so there is less distance between the bladder and the external environment, where the bacteria live.

-The most common symptoms associated with UTIs include the following:
+The most common symptoms associated with Urinary Tract Infections include the following:

 - Pain or burning upon urination